 Among all the three types of cooktops, notice that the maximum height limit is 30 inches for all of them.
 This is because, beyond this limit, the suction volume increases resulting in the low effectiveness of suction.

-4 Factors to calculate exact installation height of a Chimney
+4 Factors to calculate the exact installation height of a Chimney

 There are several factors that you need to consider while determining the exact installation height of the chimney.